 - They also run a Wireguard access service which exposes an IPMI VLAN for colo clusters

-The result is that each of these can fail (noting that full L2 uplink redundancy is still planned for Q2’2022).
+The result is that each of these can fail without disturbing traffic to/from the servers in the colocation.
 Each server in the colo gets two power connections (one on each feed), two 1Gbps ports (one for IPMI and one for Internet).

 The logical colocation network has VRRP configured for direct/live failover of IPv4 and IPv6 gateways, but the VPP routers can offer full redundant IPv4 and IPv6 transit, as well as L2 backhaul to any other location where IPng Networks has a presence (which is quite a few).